iabhisheksaini01/Documentation/make.md

 The purpose of this SOP is to define a standardized procedure to:

-- Install the `make` build tool
-- Ensure it is ready for use in build automation tasks
+- To provide a standardized procedure for installing and validating the GNU Make tool for use in build automation environments such as C/C++ projects and DevOps pipelines.Ensure it is ready for use in build automation tasks for C, C++, and other supported languages and workflows
 ---

 ##  2. Prerequisites